Ginger and Fred

 My favorites of the Rogers-Astaire films are the following three musical-comedies, each with a different composer, all with wonderfully opulent and striking sets of an Art Deco design:

 “Swing Time” -- 1936.
 The composer was Jerome Kern.
 The film won the Academy Award for Best Original Song, “The Way You Look Tonight.”
 Dorothy Fields was the lyricist of this now-standard.
 She was quite visibly taken by the melody when Kern first played it for her.
 She stated, “The first time Jerry played that melody for me I went out and started to cry.”
 Eric Blore (who appeared in each of these three films) performs a modest role as the boss of the Ginger Rogers character.
 The dance sequences in “Swing Time” are, in my opinion, the best of the three films.

 "Top Hat" -- 1935.
 Irving Berlin was the composer.
 Need I say more?
 This film is somewhat screwball in nature and was the most commercially successful picture of the dancing duo.
-Eric Blore portrays the valet, Bates, who is such marvelous character that I wonder if the truest touch of politesse belonged to the servant class.
+Eric Blore portrays the valet, Bates, who is such a marvelous character that I wonder if the truest touch of politesse belonged to the servant class.